mariodavid/cuba-example-dependent-lookup/README.md

 ## Example: Dependent Lookup Fields

-This Example extends the CUBA Petclinic with dependent lookup components in order to select a hierachical owner address.
+This Example extends the CUBA Petclinic with dependent lookup components in order to select a hierarchical owner address.

 ![Petclinic Dependent Lookup](img/cuba-example-dependent-lookup-overview.gif)